benedfit/patternlab-dotnet/README.md

 ## Getting Started

-Full comprehensive documentation for working with Pattern Lab .NET, available via http://patternlab.io/, is being worked on as you read this.
+Full comprehensive documentation for working with the .NET version, available via http://patternlab.io/, is being worked on as you read this.

-But, to get up and running in the meantime simply install Pattern Lab .NET via Nuget:
+But, to get up and running in the meantime simply install Pattern Lab via Nuget:

 ```
 PM> Install-Package PatternLab